 Informational page only, our practice is Residential Real Estate.
-The Magnolia Historic District, located in

 The Magnolia District Boundaries are El Dorado St. on the West, Harding Way on the North, California St. on the East and Park St. on the South

 Click any thumbnail and it becomes a slideshow where you can then scroll through the slides.
-Or
+Or select Auto Play or use the mouse or keyboard arrow keys to scroll through all images

 345 E. Acacia - Manson Apartments - built in 1936.
 This is an early example of Streamlined Moderne.
-A forerunner of its time with glass bricks and
+A forerunner of its time with glass bricks and built-in electric appliances.
+“The finest apartment building ever to be constructed in this area … “ (Stockton Record, 1936).
+Designed by Frank V. Mayo, also known for the Medico-Dental Building (1927)

 North Hunter Street from 700 Block